 By making consistent regular payments toward debt service you will eventually pay off your loan.
-Use this calculator to determine how much longer you will need to make these regular payments in order to eventually eliminate the debt obligation and pay off your loan.
+Use this personal loan monthly payment calculator to determine how much longer you will need to make these regular payments in order to eventually eliminate the debt obligation and pay off your loan.
+Afterwards, calculate how quickly you can pay off your debts with extra payments.

 Our personal loan monthly payment calculator will help you determine when your loan will be paid off and how much you will spend on your financing.
 Knowing when your loan will be paid off is important for helping you budget your money and for planning for your financial future.
 For instance, once a debt has been paid off, you may want to funnel the money you have been using for repayment toward a savings goal or retirement.
 Determining how long you have until your debt is repaid can also help you make choices about refinancing, if it is something you’re considering.